nikitaluna/sheql-start/README.md

 1. Log into GitHub and fork this repo to your own account.
 1. Click the clone or download link and copy the ssh clone name.
 (Toggle between https and ssh until you see Clone with ssh indicator.)
-1. Log into Cloud 9.
-1. In the root of your Cloud 9 workspace, open a terminal window and type `git clone ` and then paste the name of the repo you copied.
+1. open a terminal window and type `git clone ` and then paste the name of the repo you copied.
 It might look like `git clone git@github.com:Gmfholley/sheql-start.git`.
 1. Change your directory into the folder you just made: `cd sheql-start`.
+1. gem install bundler
 1. `bundle install` to install all the files for this repo.
-1. `sudo service postgresql start` to start postgres.
+1. bundle clean --force
+1. rake db:setupMCS
+1. rake db:create
+1. rake db:migrate
+1. rake db:seed

 Now that you've installed and started postgres, you're ready to get started.